dunmatt/no-mr-berg/README.md

 **Q)** The stencil sucks!
 It looks like it was designed by a middle schooler that had never seen Inkscape before!
 Do I really have to use it??

 **A)** Well you're close, I'm not a middle schooler, more of a software engineer.
-But yes, I agree, that tree leaves a lot to be desired.
+But yes, I agree, that tree leaves a lot to be desired and I didn't know about Inkscape's spiral tool at the time.
 Feel free to come up with a better version and post it here.
 If I like yours better I'll push it to Github and it'll become the new Orthodox stencil.

 **Q)** Aren't you worried about Trademark/Copyright stuff?